asimonia/DSA/README.md

 - by definition, it is balanced

 ### Heap
-- binary tree data structure
+- binary tree data structure that are _balanced_ this is for O(log n) lookup and insertion
 - heaps stores items and maintains an order of items
 - no relation between the siblings
 - more relaxed than search tree order
 - Min Heap
   - root is the minimum
   - the children are greater than or equal to the parent for each subtree
 - Max Heap
   - root is the maximum
   - the children are less than or equal to the parent for each subtree